 » NEED MORE CLARITY?
 Read these exclusive Houzeo reviews and learn why the platform is the best in America’s competitive housing market.

 Frequently Asked Questions (FAQs)

-Can I sell my house as is in Georgia?
+1. Can you sell a house as-is in Georgia?

 Yes, you can sell your house as-is in Georgia.
 The Georgia Residential Purchase and Sale Agreement by default is an “as-is” agreement.
 This means unless decided otherwise, the buyer accepts the property in its existing condition.